Hello, Python! print(“Xcalc”) with TKinter GUI Module

 I am already grounded with the concept of object oriented programming; I am no stranger to system programming languages like Java & C++, have expert skill set in PHP server scripting language.
 Indeed, it wouldn’t hurt to add another programming language to my CV.

-Python should be easy,
+Python should be easy, right?

 My very own first Python GUI program, Xcalc